lhydave/lego-ne/README.md

 To run the generated Mathematica code, you need to have the following application installed:
 - Mathematica (>= 13.0)

+To run the generated Z3 code, you need to have the following application and package installed:
+- python 3
+- z3-solver (python package)

 ### Build

 To build the LegoNE compiler, run the following command in the root directory of the project: